Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

-By construction, the drawing $D$ has the following properties: \begin{enumerate} \item each edge is $x$-monotone, \item the drawing is partitioned into six vertical stripes; within each stripe every edge is $x$- and $y$-monotone, \item there exist two types of stripes, either containing $\textsc{ab/ab}$-crossings or $\textsc{ab/bc}$-crossings, and \item each edge is contained in three stripes. \end{enumerate}
+\begin{proposition} The drawing $D$ is simple. \end{proposition} \begin{proof} For each pair of edges, there exists a unique stripe where the two edges potentially cross.
+Since, by property (ii), the edges are $x$- and $y$-monotone within each stripe, any pair of edges have at most one point in common.
+Because edges are $x$-monotone, no edge crosses itself.
+Thus, $D$ is a simple drawing. \end{proof}

-These properties imply the following. \begin{proposition} The drawing $D$ is good. \end{proposition} \begin{proof} For each pair of edges, there exists a unique stripe where the two edges potentially cross.
-Since, by property (ii), the edges are $x$- and $y$-monotone within each stripe, any pair of edges crosses at most once.
-Thus, $D$ is a good drawing. \end{proof}
+It remains to analyze the number of crossings {for which we present two proofs.
+Proof 1 uses the fact that the drawings are simple together with \cref{eq:MonoCrossings,eq:BiCrossings} and offers an insight on what is needed to improve the construction.
+The crossing number can also be directly computed, as shown in Proof 2, providing an upper bound even if the drawings were not simple.}